Click Here to View the Final Tax Roll for 22-23

 If you are experiencing a power outage and would like to report it to the PSEG Long Island website click on this link: https://www.psegliny.com/\

-Please note: Beginning January 1, 2018, Construction of all new fences will require a permit from the Village.
+Please note: As of January 1, 2018, Construction of all new fences will require a permit from the Village.
 Click here for Application.

 Welcome to the Village of Lattingtown, NY website.
 The Village of Lattingtown, with an area of 2,400 acres, was incorporated in 1931 and as of 2011 has about 1,700 residents.
 The Village of Lattingtown is in the Township of Oyster Bay and is one of 64 villages in Nassau County.
 The governance of the Village conforms to the statutes of the State of New York, providing for five Trustees - one of whom is the Mayor - elected every two years and five members of the Zoning Board appointed by the Trustees and five members of the Planning Board also appointed by the Trustees for five-year terms.
 None of the Trustees, Planning Board members or Zoning Board members are compensated in any way by the Village.

-The administration of the Village consists of two paid people, a Clerk-Treasurer and an assistant who handle finances, building matters and general administration.
+The administration of the Village consists of two paid people, a Clerk-Treasurer and deputy who handle finances, building matters and general administration.
 In addition, we have 3 highway employees handling road maintenance, street cleaning and plowing.
 We have one Building Consultant supervising our building codes.
 Although we contract Nassau County for our police force, certain officers are permanently assigned to our Village so that they get to know the Village and its residents.
-(For a more detailed synopsis of the Village Operations, please refer to the Mayor’s May 2018 letter.)
+(For a more detailed synopsis of the Village Operations, please refer to the Mayor’s June 2021 letter and Things to Note.

 Everyone involved in the Village operations is dedicated to maintaining the wonderful character of our beautiful Village.
 If you have any questions or concerns, please stop by the Village Hall or give us a call.